Tslilon/idrea/README.md

 │   │   │   ├── nadlanbot-410712-ad9fec93b0df.json  # Service account key
 │   │   │   └── temp_receipts/                # Temporary storage for receipts
 │   │   └── token.json         # OAuth token for Google API
-└── NadlanBot/                 # Legacy directory (do not use for new deployments)
+├── backups/                   # Backup directory created by deployment script └── logs/                      # Directory for container logs
 ```

 **IMPORTANT NOTES**:
-1. **Use the correct directory**: All new deployments should use `/home/ec2-user/deployment/idrea/` as the base directory.
+1. **Always use the deployment script**: The `cleanup_and_deploy.sh` script handles all necessary backups and setup.
 2. **Container name**: The Docker container should be named `nadlan-bot` (with a hyphen).
-3. **Volume mounts**: Always ensure the Docker container has these three volume mounts:
+3. **Volume mounts**: The deployment script ensures these three essential volume mounts:
    - `.env` file
    - `data` directory
    - `token.json` file